luca-scr/GA/README.md

 ## Usage

-See the papers in the references section below.
-A quick intro vignette is also available, which can be accessed using
+Usage of the main functions and several examples are included in the papers shown in the references section below.

+For an intro see the vignette **A quick tour of GA**, which is available as

 ``` r
 vignette("GA")